nate0m/kde-wallpaper-randomizer/README.md

+# DO

+- working on adding chrome theme generation

 # KDE wallpaper randomizer

 a small bash script that pick a wallpaper from a provided directory sets it on all monitors, sets kde style(shading colors, folder colors, etc.), and uses pywal to generate a konsole colorscheme and sets it.